ovh/venom/executors/couchbase/README.md

 ### Replace documents

 Replace will update documents by id.
-If the id does not exists the operation is not executed and the flag `replaced` will be false.
+If the id does not exist the operation is not executed and the flag `replaced` will be false.

-It is possible preserve the original expiration via boolean field `preserve_expiry`.
+It is possible to preserve the original expiration via boolean field `preserve_expiry`.
 An expiration, in seconds, can be defined via field `expiry` to override the _default_ `expiry` (if any).

 ```yaml